LogtalkDotOrg/logtalk3/examples/bench/NOTES.md

 plain Prolog benchmark allows us to evaluate the overhead of the implicit execution context argument that the Logtalk compiler adds to object (and category) predicates.
-Note that this old set of benchmarks don't cover all features of modern day Prolog and Logtalk programing (e.g. meta-predicates).
+Note that this old set of benchmarks don't cover all features of modern day Prolog and Logtalk programming (e.g. meta-predicates).

 All plain Prolog programs define a `top/0` predicate to run the benchmark.
 The Logtalk versions provide a `top/0` public predicate.

-Note that some of the benchmark programs cannot be loaded when using some of the backend Prolog compilers due to portability issues.
+Note that some benchmark programs cannot be loaded when using some backend Prolog compilers due to portability issues.
 We decided to keep the original code as-is instead of modifying them to fix those issues.
 See the `loader.lgt` file for details.

 The plain Prolog benchmark programs are often used and cited in scientific papers that discusses Prolog performance, available in public repositories,